Nest Stays

 What to Expect

 White water rafting on the rivers near the Central Pacific coast is an entirely different experience from the ATV and zipline scene.
-You’re on a river, reading the water, paddling as a team.
+You are on a river, reading the water, paddling as a team.
 The main river used for rafting in this region is the Savegre River, which flows from the mountains near Manuel Antonio down to the Pacific.
-It’s a Class II to III river, suitable for beginners with no prior experience.
+It is a Class II to III river, suitable for beginners with no prior experience.

 Most tours include a safety briefing, paddling instruction, and a practice run on flat water before hitting the rapids.
 Guides are certified and experienced in Costa Rican river conditions.
 The rapids are exciting but manageable, making this a great introduction to rafting.